sirval/tourism_api/README.md

     <env name="DB_CONNECTION" value="mysql_test"/>
     <env name="DB_DATABASE" value=":tramango_test_db:"/>
 and make sure all is configured in the `config/database.php` in the connections array,

 1. If all are set, run `php artisan test` this makes sure we don't mess up with our main database.
-2. if all is set, you will see about 15 passed test as seen in the screenshot below.
+2. if all are set, you will see about 15 passed test as seen in the screenshot below.

 <a href="https://raw.githubusercontent.com/sirval/tramango_api/main/public/files/passed_test.png" target="_blank"><img src="https://raw.githubusercontent.com/sirval/tramango_api/main/public/files/passed_test.png" /></a>

-- Other details as regards to the endpoints will be shared with you via email.
+- Other details as regards to the endpoints in Postman will be shared with you via email.

 - For more Laravel commands and options, refer to the Laravel documentation.